madhura74/javaWebApp/README.md

 ## About The Project

-his guide provides step-by-step instructions for deploying the javaWebApp, a simple Java spring application which give a Welcome message to the user.
+This guide provides step-by-step instructions for deploying the javaWebApp, a simple Java spring application which gives a Welcome message to the user.
 Follow these steps to ensure a smooth deployment process.

 Use the `README.md` to get started.